butterfly29/basicapp/README.md

 Header
 Navigation bar (includes the links to the other pages) Second Navigation bar for smaller screens(xs size)
-2 rows: First row is divided in 2 columns,         |
+2 rows: First row some text
+        Second row is divided in 2 columns,         |
  it includes a table example, and some text (h2,p)  | both rows have a responsive design
-        Second row just some text (h2,p)           | for smaller screens
+        Third row one Unorderd list                 | for smaller screens

+projects.html
+First row includes a gallery grid (4 colums), with some styling, hover effects and buttons
+Second row an unorderd list

 about.html        |
-                  |
-projects.html     | All this pages follow the same layout as the index.html
+                  | All this pages follow the same layout as the index.html
-                  |
 contact.html      |
-                  |

 main.js

 functions for a sticky navbar